-The inspection process generally manages the poles in sections of line to give optimum cost efficiency.
+The inspection process for Transmission lines manages poles and towers in a discrete way as location distance and access factors associated with inspection work result in lower costs.
+In contrast the inspection process for Subtransmission lines manages poles in sections of line to give optimum cost efficiency.
 The line sections are chosen based on terrain, significance/importance and levels of public exposure.
 Over the period 1990 to 2005 a number of ultra-sound or quantitative methods were used to identify at risk poles.
 Since 2005 qualitative assessments by suitably qualified and competent inspectors have been used to classify poles in terms of risk.
 This method has been more effective at ensuring poles identified for replacement will provide the best overall outcome when considering safety, reliability, performance and value.